kozistr/semantic-search-rs/README.md

 ### Search Latency

-* testing with large batch size (>= 1024)
+* tested with large batch size (over 1024)
+* tested on the two types of CPU.
+  * i7-7700K, 4 cores 8 threads (not overclocked)
+  * Macbook Pro 16-inch 2019, i9-9880H 8 cores 16 threads (base clock 2.3 GHz)
-* quantized vector (i8) is about 20% faster and saving about 4x times memory than f32 vector
+* quantized vector is about **2 ~ 40% faster** and saving about **4x times memory** than f32 vector
+* int8 cosine distance is a bit weird, but I want to compare only the SIMD performance by data type.

 |   p   | dist  |  bs   |  reqs  |   k   |    mean    |    p50     |    p95     |     p99    |    p99.9   |    max     |   QPS   |
 | :---: | :---: | :---: |  :---: | :---: |    :---:   |    :---:   |    :---:   |    :---:   |    :---:   |   :---:    |  :---:  |